Welham Boys' School

-Welham Boys' School is a boarding school located in Dehradun, India.
-The school is a residential school for boys and is affiliated with CBSE.
-It is ranked amongst the top five boys' boarding schools in the country as per the Education World rankings 2021.
+Welham Boys' School (informally Welham Boys' or Welham) is an all-boys private boarding school in Dehradun, Uttarakhand, India, established in 1937 by Hersilia Susie Oliphant, an English educationist.
+The school is affiliated with CBSE and has been ranked as the no. 1 boys' boarding school in the country as per the Education World rankings 2022.

 History

-Welham was founded in 1937 as a preparatory school for boarding schools in England and India, by Miss Oliphant, an English lady, with a capital of £1000.
+Welham was founded in 1937 as a preparatory school for boarding schools in England and India, by Miss Hersilia Susie Oliphant, an English lady, with a capital of £1000.
 There were no funds or staff, and no school buildings.
-Miss Oliphant recruited another retired English lady, Miss Grace Mary Linnell, to run the boarding school for girls, and Miss Linnell became the Founder-Principal of Welham Girls School.
-Under Miss Linnell's guidance Welham Girls High School, as it was known then, established itself as a boarding school.
 Today the ratio of teachers to students on campus stands at 9:1.

+She named the school after her home village of Welham, Nottinghamshire.
+She later founded a sister school, Welham Girls' School.

 In 1956 Miss Oliphant donated all her assets to the Welham Boys' School, which presently is administered by a board of trustees.
 Mr. S. K. (Charlie) Kandhari took over as principal in January 1983.